Importance of IR and AWA scores in GMAT

 Anyone who is preparing for the GMAT is aware that GMAT Verbal and Quant scores are important when it comes to seeking admission in B-schools.
 But these are not the only sections on GMAT.
 Students appearing for the test have to prepare for two more sections i.e. Integrated Reasoning (IR) and Analytical Writing Assessment (AWA) on GMAT.

-A lot of students are unclear when it comes to the importance of IR and AWA scores on GMAT and the most common question they ask is – ‘Do the IR and AWA scores matter in the admission process?‘ Let’s discuss if they do –
+A lot of students are unclear when it comes to the importance of IR and AWA scores on GMAT and the most common question they ask is – ‘What is the importance of IR and AWA scores in the GMAT, and do they scores matter in the admission process?‘ Let’s discuss if they do –

 Importance of IR and AWA Sections in GMAT